-CONCLUSION.
+:- CONCLUSION...

-This review of the Native Revenue Account deals with the financial aspects of the administration of Johannesburg's Native Townships.
-It is realised that there is still much more to be done.
-No longer is the bulk of the population made up of completely unsophisticated, uneducated and simple labourers.
-We have today the second, and in many cases, the third generation of persons who have known of no other home than Johannesburg, who have spent their entire working life in full-time industrial and commercial employment in the City, and who are integrated into urban conditions of living.
+We have today the second, and in many cases, the third generation of persons who have known no other home than Johannesburg, who have spent their entire working life in full-time industrial and commercial employment in the City, and who are integrated into urban conditions of living.
 These persons are clamorous for increased rights and opportunities.

-In giving the review of what has been done, one does so not with a sense of complacency, but with a view to indicating the Council's desire to face the task assigned to it with vigour and goodwill towards the Native people.
+In giving the review of what has been done, one does so not with a sense of complacency, but with a view to indicating the Council's desire to face the task assigned to it with vigour and goodwill towards the Bantu people.